lscoelho92/nextjs-jsonpost-manager/README.md

 ```

 ## Points for Improvement
 - **API Integration**: Currently, state management simulates API operations.
-Ideally, the API should support post creation, editing, and deletion directly, reducing the need for Zustand.
+Ideally, the API should support post creation, editing, and deletion directly, removing the need for Zustand.
 - **UI/UX Enhancements**: The project uses default Next.js and Tailwind CSS styles.
 A dedicated layout and improved design would enhance the user experience.
 - **State Management Optimization**: Some components use multiple `useState` hooks, making the code less readable.
 A better state management library could simplify this.
 - **Performance & SEO**: Further optimizations could improve both performance and SEO rankings.